-- (a) Parametric tests or standard tests of hypotheses; and - (b) Non-parametric tests or distribution-free test of hypotheses.
+(a) Parametric tests or standard tests of hypotheses; and

+(b) Non-parametric tests or distribution-free test of hypotheses.

 Parametric tests usually assume certain properties of the population under consideration and from which sample is to be drawn.
 Assumptions like observations come from a normal population, sample size is large, assumptions about the population parameters like mean, variance, etc., must hold good before parametric tests are put to use.
 However, there can be situations when the researcher is not able to or does not want to make such assumptions.
 In such situations statistical methods are used for testing hypotheses and these methods are called non-parametric tests.
 Theses tests are called non-parametric tests because such tests do not depend on any assumption about the parameters of the population.
-Besides, most non-parametric tests consider only nominal or ordinal data, on the other hand parametric tests require measurement equivalent to at least an interval scale.
+Besides, most non-parametric tests require measurement equivalent to at least an interval scale.
 As a result, non-parametric tests need more observations than parametric tests to achieve the same size of Type I and Type II errors.